At a glance

 You’re probably less familiar with Jackson Hewitt Online, the company’s online tax prep and filing service.
 Jackson Hewitt Online offers tax preparation assistance for taxpayers in a wide range of circumstances, from simple situations that can be completed with Form 1040EZ or 1040A, to more complicated scenarios involving investments, business income, and itemized deductions.
 The most complex situations are best handled in person.

-With three tax preparation packages, Jackson Hewitt Online is moderately priced overall.
-Notably, it boasts a 100% free version that covers one federal and one state return.
+With three tax preparation packages, Jackson Hewitt Online is decently priced overall – though early-season specials offer real value.
+Its 100% free version, which covers one federal and one state return, is good enough to contend for our list of the top free online tax preparation services.
 Higher-priced plans accommodate progressively more complex situations.
 Each plan’s capabilities resemble those of comparable to well-known competitors, including Turbo Tax, H&R Block, Liberty Online, and TaxAct.